malcolmxsc/k8s-monitoring-stack/README.md

   -d '{"prompt":"demo observability test","userId":"demo-observability"}'
 ```
 > Tip: You can also send the identifier via the `X-User-Id` header.
 The service prefers the header, but will fall back to the JSON body if a load balancer strips custom headers.

+### Local Docker Compose (unchanged)

+If you are just demoing locally, `docker compose up -d` still launches the same stack (Spring Boot app, Alloy, Prometheus, Loki, Tempo, Grafana).
+The Kubernetes manifests are additive—use them when you want to talk through the cluster story, but you can continue to rely on Compose for quick smoke tests.

 ## 🎬 Demo Videos